 I am a PhD candidate in the Electrical and Computer Engineering Department at Carnegie Mellon University, advised by Prof. Anthony Rowe and Prof. Bruno Sinopoli.
 I am affiliated with WiseLab and CyLab.

-My research interests are in cyber-physical systems, embedded sensing systems, estimation and statistical signal processing, with my thesis being focused on indoor localization systems.
+My research interests are in cyber-physical systems.
+My work lies at the intersection of embedded sensing systems, estimation and statistical signal processing, with my thesis being focused on indoor localization systems.

 I received an MS degree from CMU in 2012 and a B.Tech degree in Electronics and Communication Engineering from the National Institute of Technology, Trichy, India in 2008.
 Between my BS and MS degree I worked for three years in industry.
 I have also been an intern at Texas Instruments and Apple during my PhD.